-I work in high-energy phenomenology, and have particular interests in model building, effective field theories, supersymmetry, Higgs phenomenology, low-energy nuclear interactions, and dark matter.
+During my previous career as a theoretical particle physicist, I worked in high-energy phenomenology, with particular interests in model building, effective field theories, supersymmetry, Higgs phenomenology, low-energy nuclear interactions, and dark matter.

-Current work with Csaba Csáki, Seung J. Lee, and Ofri Telem includes investigating a new class of composite Higgs models for naturalness that achieve lower scales for new physics by admitting a continuum of top and gauge partners; these are significant generalizations of well-studied unparticle models.
+With collaborators from Cornell and Korea Universities, we investigated a new class of composite Higgs models for naturalness that achieve lower scales for new physics by admitting a continuum of top and gauge partners; these are significant generalizations of well-studied unparticle models.

-At lower energies, I am also searching for new physics in the polarization of heavy hadrons and in precision spectroscopy of atomic systems using effective field theory.
-The latter connects to earlier work (with Richard Hill, Gil Paz, and Mikhail Solon) in constructing the Lagrangian in non-relativistic QED (NRQED) for a heavy particle interacting with the electromagnetic field to the highest order.
+At lower energies, I have also investigated searches for new physics in the polarization of heavy hadrons and in precision spectroscopy of atomic systems using effective field theory.
+The latter connects to earlier work with collaborators from Chicago in which we extended the Lagrangian in non-relativistic QED (NRQED) for a heavy particle interacting with the electromagnetic field.

 I have been involved in a program of precision calculations of the mass of the Standard Model-like Higgs boson (discovered at the LHC in 2012) using effective field theory applied to certain scenarios of heavy supersymmetry.
-This work is done in collaboration with Patrick Draper and Carlos Wagner.
-With these techniques, we are able to use the Higgs mass to constrain the parameter space in the neutral, CP-even MSSM Higgs sector.
-A Mathematica package, MhEFT, is available here.
+With these techniques, the exquisite measurement of the Higgs mass by ATLAS and CMS can be used to constrain the parameter space in the neutral, CP-even MSSM Higgs sector.
+MhEFT, a Mathematica package that resulted from this investigation, is available here.

 During my undergraduate years, I was involved in the following projects:

 - 2006: I worked on the commissioning of the TIGRESS gamma-ray detector on the ISAC beamline at TRIUMF.

 - 2005: I designed and built electronics for resistivity measurements in a dilution refrigerator for the low-temperature laboratory run by Stephen Julian.